Olsen Light is a blogging WordPress theme aimed at fashion/beauty bloggers.

-Here you can create and adding menus to the theme.
-The theme features two menu locations, one on the header and one on the footer.
+Here you can create and add menus to the theme.
+The theme features three menu locations, one in the top bar, one in the header and one in the footer.
 The footer menu does not support sub menu items.
-To learn more about menu creation check out the Codex’s menu user guide here.
+To learn more about menu creation check out our extensive WordPress menu guide.

 In this tab you can modify the site’s title, tagline, logo, footer logo and site icon.
 You can also manipulate the padding above and below the logo image.

 Here you can independently modify the blog layout, the category/tag layout and the layout for the rest of your pages.
-Additionally you can configure the length of the automatic excerpt and choose between numbered and older/newer pagination.
+You can pick between a classic blog layout or one with two content columns and a sidebar.
+Additionally you can configure the length of the automatic excerpt, choose between numbered and older/newer pagination, toggle the appearance of related posts in the blog listing and change the related posts’ section title.

 Through this tab you can add widgets to the theme’s sidebars.
-The theme features two sidebars, the Blog Sidebar which appears on all posts & pages that have a sidebar, and the Footer Sidebar which can only display the widget provided by the WP Instagram Widget plugin.
+The theme features two sidebars, the Blog Sidebar which appears on all posts & pages that have a sidebar, and the Footer Sidebar which can only display the widget provided by the WPZOOM Social Feed Widget plugin to create an Instagram carousel.

 Here you can fill in the URLs to your various social network profiles supported by the theme.
-These will appear on the header, footer automatically, you can also display them in the post/page sidebar by adding the Theme – Social Icons widget in the blog or page sidebar.
+These will appear in the top bar, header and footer automatically, you can also display them in the post/page sidebar by adding the Theme – Social Icons widget in the blog or page sidebar.
+Additionally site-wide social icons can be displayed on the left hand side of the side by checking the corresponding checkbox.

 Here you can modify the related posts’ section title.